 The second stage is an analysis of the needs of education management lecturers.
 When this research asked about the obstacles and difficulties of education management lecturers in the preparation and implementation of education management courses, the lecturers answered the obstacles to the use of E-Learning and the model used was not appropriate.
-Lecturers hope that the cooperative model that has been used so far can be developed in E-Learning which is used during the learning process.
-E-Learning that has been used so far is the Learning Management System (LMS).
+Lecturers hope that the cooperative model that has been used so far is the Learning Manager Int System (LMS).
 The lecturers hope that this research can develop E-learning and include the cooperative model as a tool in the learning process of education management courses.
 Lecturers also acknowledged the low understanding of students when learning education management courses and this study gave pre-tests to students to see students' initial abilities.
 The results obtained are: class A with a pre-test score of 44.22 and a pre-test for class B 36.33.